Free Crossover Cognitive Aptitude Test [CCAT] Practice Guide 2026

 CCAT Raw Score

-Placing yourself in the top 20% of candidates will dramatically increase your chances of advancing to the next hiring stage.
+Placing yourself in the top 20% of candidates will dramatically increase your chances of advancing to the next stage of the hiring process.

 After you successfully pass the CCAT, you should expect the following hiring process stages: